 This should go without saying but this is a quick reminder that washing once a week or bi-weekly is ideal although from time to time we find ourselves waiting even longer.
 You can use shampoo, clays or even a cleansing cowash but hair needs proper cleansing to maintain health.
 Your hair cannot be properly moisturized and healthy if it is coated with products or dirt so wash when hair needs it even when hair is in a protected style.

 Top Shampoos For Natural Hair

 When hair is in a sew in, crochet braids or some other protected style, wash hair with a dry shampoo, use Sea Breeze on the scalp or fully wash hair and work on keeping the added hair from tangling.
 The object is to keep your scalp cleansed and moisturized.

-Our hair knots up so washing in sections can alleviate some of our hair trauma by working with it instead of working against it.
+Our hair knots up so make sure to wash natural hair in sections can alleviate some of our hair trauma by working with it instead of working against it.
 This will also keep us from spending too much time on washing.
 Once the hair is long enough (about 6 inches in length) you will find this technique helpful.

 - Section the hair into at least four parts with a wide-tooth comb or your fingers but it can be sectioned into 6 or even 8 if need be.
 This may be necessary for our thicker haired Naturals.

 - Braid each section to keep them separate or band them if braiding is not your thing.

 - Wash each braid separately.
 You can leave it braided or upbraided when working on each section but make sure to re braid or re band when moving onto the next section.

 - Rinse each section separately and you can apply conditioner in the same manner as the shampoo.
 I usually keep sections until I apply leave-in and by then hair is tangle free and willing to play nice.
 Seriously Natural